 Becoming thinner and slimmer, they are more vulnerable to ulcers, trauma and different infections.
 The ability to heal is also slower.

 Saliva has antibacterial and antifungal properties.
 The older we get, the less saliva we produce.
 This decrease in salivary flow may result in difficulty swallowing, chewing and digestion, impairing your speech and causing dry mouth (xerostomia).
-This lack of saliva can also be accentuated by various medications or treatments (radiotherapy), oral breathing and certain diseases.
+This lack of saliva can also be accentuated by various medications or treatments (radiotherapy), mouth breathing and certain diseases.
 In addition, xerostomia increases the carious risk.

 If you look closely in your child’s mouth, it is possible to notice cracks on the top of the permanent molars and premolars.
 The presence of these furrows causes food debris and bacteria to accumulate more easily and promote the formation of tooth decay.